allmyusernamesaretaken/IP_Schlaglocherkennung/Punktewolke_Analyse/Readme.md

 to install:
 - you can put all files of this repository in the "python" folder containing the samplefiles from the royale software

+to run:
+- eg install required packages in a venv and run the main.py file